 Note: this is a guest blog from Linda’s gluten-free, food-loving friend Sharman Hnatiuk.

-Please note: This is not an exhaustive list but certainly a comprehensive guide based on my preferences and experiences.
-The list may get additions as I discover more gluten-free options.
-If you have a gluten-free dish or dining spot you love that isn’t mentioned, feel free to leave a comment with your suggestions to help other gluten free diners!
+This is not an exhaustive list of every GF option in Edmonton.
+Instead, it is guide based on my preferences and experiences, as well as some suggestions from others in the community.
+Restaurants open and close and menus can evolve to be more gluten-free inclusive.
+If you have a gluten-free dish or dining spot you love that isn’t mentioned, feel free to leave a comment with your suggestions to help other gluten free diners.

 Ultimate Guide to Gluten-Free Eating in Edmonton

 Guest Blog by Sharman Hnatiuk, a local food lover who is Celiac.

 - Continental Treat Fine Bistro: now with locations on Jasper Ave as well as the Whyte Ave. original, Continental Treat is a 100% gluten free restaurant.
 Indulge in the dill pickle soup, crispy fried schnitzel, and apple strudel with 100% confidence the meal is Celiac safe.
 Check out their website for ordering baked items or find them at some Edmonton markets!

 - Celebrate Gluten Free: Pick up their fresh baked breads (which don’t need to be toasted to make a sandwich edible), cinnamon buns, cheese buns, eclairs, cupcakes and squares.
 Saturday specials include eclairs and jelly filled donuts.

 - Kinnikinnick Foods: My go-to source for baguettes and all-purpose flour blend.
 Kinnikinnick is more of a mini gluten-free grocery store with everything from cereal to perogies.
 Many of their items are egg/dairy free for GF folks with those allergies.
 I recently became a fan of their pizza buns which felt like a nostalgic treat!